• Skip to primary navigation

 • Use a large, high sided skillet on medium low heat and add the vegetable oil and onions.
 Cook for 3 to 4 minutes until they become opaque.

 • Add the chicken broth, diced tomatoes, salt and cumin and turn up the heat to get to boiling.
 Once boiling, turn the heat down to simmer.
 Cover the skillet with a lid and cook for 15 to 18 minutes until the rice is tender.
-Check the skillet every 5 minutes to make sure you have a simmer and to make sure there is enough liquid to cook the rice.
+Check the skillet after 12 minutes to make sure you have a simmer and to make sure there is enough liquid to cook the rice.
 You may have to add 2 or 3 tablespoons more broth, (or water).

 • Taste the rice and add salt or cumin as desired.
 Remove from the heat and keep covered 10 minutes to rest.
 Then use a fork to fluff the rice and then add the chopped cilantro and serve right away.
 Serve with more chopped cilantro and lime wedges if desired.